Skip to main content

 The feeling often begins subtly.
 Recovery from physical exertion takes a day longer than it used to.
 The mental sharpness once taken for granted feels a bit less accessible.
 Body composition starts to shift, with a frustrating accumulation of fat around the midsection despite consistent effort with diet and exercise.

 These lived experiences are common signals from the body, pointing toward changes in its internal communication network.
 This network, the endocrine system, operates through chemical messengers called hormones.
-At the center of vitality, metabolism, and repair is human (GH), a molecule whose production naturally wanes with age.
+At the center of vitality, metabolism, and repair is human growth hormone (GH), a molecule whose production naturally wanes with age.
 Understanding how to support its function is a primary step in reclaiming a sense of metabolic wellness.

 Your body possesses a sophisticated command center for hormone production, primarily governed by the hypothalamus and the pituitary gland.
 Think of the hypothalamus as the mission planner, constantly monitoring your body’s status.
 When it determines a need for cellular repair, metabolic regulation, or tissue growth, it sends a specific directive to the pituitary gland.